vbarahona/Panos2Grafana/README.md

 # Panos2Grafana
 Steps and configurations to create a complete PanOS Firewall dashboard in GRAFANA.

-This Dashboard is based in a PA5250 so if you are using a different model probably some of the sensors graphs can be inadequate, but rest of the graphs should be ok.
+This Dashboard is based in a PA5250 so if you are using a different model probably some of the sensors graphs (cpu_temp and fan_speed) can be inadequate, but rest of the graphs should be ok.

 # Getting Starting